CDCgov/MIRA-NF/docs/output.md

 - [Reads Prepped for IRMA](#reads-prepped-for-irma) - The subsampled and trimmed fastq inputs that IRMA will use for assembly
 - [IRMA](#irma-outputs) - A folder containing all of the outs made by IRMA
 - [DAIS-ribosome](dais-ribosome-outputs) - Aggregate insertion, deletion and sequence file for the input data
-- [prepareIRMAjson](#prepare-IRMA-json) - Collected results from IRMA and DAIS-Ribosome in json files
+- [PrepareMIRAReports](#preparemirareports) - Collected results from IRMA and DAIS-Ribosome to create MIRA reoprts (JSON, HTML, FASTA, CSV and optional PARQ files)
-- [statichtml](#static-html) - Create html files, excel files and amended consensus fasta files
-- [parquetmaker`](#parquet-maker) - Excels and amended consensus fasta converted parquet files for importing into a database

 ## Output Structure